DonThomz/M1-project-team3-jee-v2/README.md

 ## Testing

-For this project, we choose Junit, Jmeter, Mokito and sonarcude as our test frameworks.
+For this project, we choose Junit, Mokito and sonarcude as our test frameworks.

 ### Running tests

 Simply run `mvn surefire:test`.
-Note this will also generate a coverage report.
+To use sonarqube, run `mvn clean install sonar:sonar`.

 # Dependencies